Turbofan3360/ESP32_micropython_sbus_driver/README.md

 # ESP32 Micropython SBUS Driver #

 ### The Code: ###
 SBUS is a common R/C serial protocol capable of transmitting up to 18 channels with only a single wire.
-I am using an ESP-32 to read data off my R8EF receiver - this code, specifically the ChannelValues class, can be modified easily to suit other receivers, however.
+I am using an ESP-32 to read data off my R8EF receiver.

 Here, I am using UART 1 - here’s a full table of UARTS and their TX/RX pins for the ESP32-S3 WROOM I am using: